lab-401/icopy-x/README.md

 And to that idiot who criticized me without contributing any meaningful code changes — good luck.
 And once again — I have never, anywhere, claimed to be the author of something I’m not.
 If that screwed‑up head has a problem, he can take me to court, because honestly I’m starting to wonder if it’s even worth contributing for free for such clowns.

+Tomorrow I will make a packaged ZIP archive available — including a full microSD card image — for anyone who modifies the code and accidentally breaks something.